Tainan City F.C.: 2019 to present - as Tainan City Taiwan Steel

 Ahead of the 2020 season, Tainan City added national team players like Pan Wen-chieh, Chen Wei-chuan, 2019 'Best Player' award winner Marc Fenelus, and 2019 'Golden Boot' award winner Benchy Estama.
 Tainan City went on to win the 2020 season league title, receiving the club's first major piece of silverware and direct qualification to the 2021 AFC Cup.

 Tainan City won the league title in the next three seasons, becoming the first Taiwanese club to win four consecutive times.

 Performance in Asian competitions

 At the 2021 AFC Cup, Tainan City won their first ever AFC Cup match against Mongolian club Athletic 220, ultimately finishing third in the group and exiting the tournament.

 In the inaugural 2024–25 AFC Challenge League they came second in their group, including a win against Laotian team Young Elephants.
-At the quarter-finals stage in March 2025, they will be facing off against Indonesian club Madura United.
+At the quarter-finals stage in March 2025, they faced off against Indonesian club Madura United and lost.